 Why Did I Decide to Try Period Panties?
 My Personal Story

-As a peri-menopausal woman in my mid 40s, my periods are irregular and more frequent.
+As a peri-menopausal woman in my late 40s, my periods are irregular and more frequent.
 Instead of my usual 4 day long period every 28 days, I am sometimes getting my cycle twice a month (what a drag, right?)
 I was getting tired of ruining underwear when a “surprise Aunt Flo” showed up!
 And of course, after having 3 children, my bladder isn’t always the strongest.
 Occasional leaks happen with the errant sneeze, oops!

 I started wearing a light pad daily, just in case.
 This was uncomfortable and starting to add up, cost-wise.
 Also not very sexy, if we’re honest!
 Having panties that didn’t look super padded or like “Grandma” would wear was important to me.